ethereum/EIPs/README.md

 - [Draft](https://eips.ethereum.org/all) proposals which intend to complete the EIP review process.

 - [Last Calls](https://eips.ethereum.org/all) for proposals that may become final (see also [RSS feed](https://eips.ethereum.org/last-call.xml)).
-- [Accepted](https://eips.ethereum.org/all) and [Deferred](https://eips.ethereum.org/all) proposals which are awaiting implementation or deployment by Ethereum core developers.
+- [Accepted](https://eips.ethereum.org/all) and [Deferred](https://eips.ethereum.org/all) proposals which are awaiting implementation or deployment by Ethereum client developers.
 - [Final](https://eips.ethereum.org/all) and [Active](https://eips.ethereum.org/all) proposals that are recorded.
 - The [EIP process](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-work-flow) that governs the EIP repository.